ircam-ismm/simone/README.md

 ### Clone
 In this variation, users start by recording a sound with their microphone.
 This sound is then sent to another user to be used as their _source_ sound, instead of using the soundbank.
 Each user must then learn to play with the voice of another user.

+!!
+You will absolutely need to set the number of players in the `simone/config/application.json` file or you won't be able to proceed to the playing interface after each player has recorded a sound.

 ### Solar system
 In this variation, users are put in an asymetric configuration.

 One of them must assume a central role and is called the _sun_.
 The others are called _satellites_.

+To access the _sun_ interface, you will need to go to the following adress : `https://XXX.XXX.XXX.XXX:8000/#omega`.

 The _sun_ can record a _target_ sound with the microphone.
 The data from this _target_ sound is then simultaneously sent to all the _satellites_ to control their sound synthesis.
 Each _satellite_ can choose its own _source_ sound as well as use the various control sliders.